joshboye/smarthomeapp/README.md

-# smarthomeapp
+# Smart Home App

 A simple app built for managing multiple devices in a smart home.
+Built in flutter and using mvvm arc and provider state management.